 Ingredients

-• Oil and/or Ghee: You can use ghee or oil, or a combination in this recipe.
-I love to use ghee, as it does give a richer taste to the final dish.
-To keep the rice vegan, use any plant-based oil of your choice.
+- Oil and/or Ghee: You can use ghee or oil, or a combination in this recipe.
+I love using ghee because it adds a richer flavor to the final dish.
+To keep the rice vegan, use any plant-based oil you prefer.

-• Green chili pepper: Optional but gives the dish a slight spice kick.
+- Green chili pepper: Optional, but adds flavor and a slight spice kick.

-• Garam masala: A mixture of ground spices will give the dish flavor and depth.
+- Garam masala: A blend of ground spices that adds flavor and depth to the dish.

 How To Make Peas Pulao?

-Soak Rice: Put the rice in a small bowl and wash it gently until most water is clear.
-Soak the rice in water for 20 minutes to let it soften and soak up the water.
+Soak the Rice: Place the rice in a small bowl and gently wash it until most of the water is clear.
+Soak the rice in water for 20 minutes to allow it to soften and absorb the water.

 Stovetop Method

 Bloom Whole Spices: Heat oil and/or ghee over medium heat in a pan.
-Add whole spices like bay leaf, cumin seeds, black cardamom, green cardamom, cinnamon stick, and cloves, and sauté for 30 seconds to release their aroma and flavor.
+Add whole spices—bay leaf, cumin seeds, black cardamom, green cardamom, cinnamon stick, and cloves —and sauté for 30 seconds to release their aroma and flavor.

-Cook Aromatics: Add thinly sliced onions and chopped green chili and cook, often stirring, for about 8 minutes or until the onions are golden brown.
+Cook Aromatics: Add thinly sliced onions and chopped green chilies and cook, stirring occasionally, for about 8 minutes or until the onions are golden brown.

-Cook Pulao: Reduce the heat to low, cover it with a lid, and let the rice cook for 12 to 15 minutes or until it has soaked up all the water.
-Then, turn off the heat and allow it to rest for another 5 minutes without stirring.
+Cook Pulao: Reduce the heat to low, cover it with a lid, and let the rice cook for 12 to 15 minutes or until it has absorbed all the water.
+Then, turn off the heat and let it rest for an additional 5 minutes without stirring.

 Fluff and Serve: After resting, gently lift the rice from the edges with a paddle or fork to fluff it up.
 Transfer onto a serving tray.